novasquare-ailicia/ai_licia-core/examples/overlays/README.md

 3. Redeploy (push to `main` or run the `Deploy Overlay Examples to Pages` workflow manually).
 Once the Pages build finishes, the site is available at your custom domain without a repo suffix.

 When developing locally you can mimic the production base path by exporting `NEXT_PUBLIC_BASE_PATH` (the same value the workflow injects from `OVERLAYS_BASE_PATH`).

+## Analytics

+The overlays site ships with Google Analytics 4 instrumentation baked in (measurement ID `G-VDWNQ1287V`).
+No configuration is needed; every deploy automatically loads the GA script after hydration.